vwkd/didi/src/syntax.md

 title: Syntax
 index: 2
 ---
-# Syntax

 ## Intro

 - whitespace and linebreaks are insignificant
-- there is no notion of lines
-- lines are purely stylistic
+- no lines, lines are purely for readability, e.g. no single-line comment